Brandon-Johns/OptiTrack-NatNet-SDK-examples/readme.md

 ## License
 This work is distributed under the [Apache 2.0 License](./LICENSE.txt)

+This documentation is distributed under the [Creative Commons CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)

 ### Readme-NatNet.txt from the OptiTrack NatNet SDK
 NaturalPoint, Inc.